Priest-in-Charge: The Rev. Timothy Grayson

 Julia Colonna was born in Baltimore, Maryland of immigrant Italian parents in 1933.
 She attended schools in Baltimore City, including Eastern High School with its special music program of 2 music periods per day.
 Julia then went to Peabody Preparatory and Conservatory of Music with a major in viola.
 She married and had 4 children, 3 boys and 1 girl.
 A second marriage to Richard Thomas, in 1971, pooled two families making for a home with 7 children.
-Julia sang professionally at Catonsville United Methodist Church, in Ellicott City, and with the Bach Society and St. Charles Chorale plus has taught piano classes and private students.
+Julia sang professionally at Catonsville United Methodist Church, in Ellicott City, and with the Bach Society and St. Charles Chorale.
+She also taught piano classes and private students.
 In 1973, she studied piano tuning and repair which she worked at until 1995.
 She began playing the organ in 1975 when she acquired a Moller Pipe organ for her home.
-She then played and directed choirs at Wards Chapel United Methodist Church, Sudbrook United Methodist Church, and St. Barnabas Episcopal Church in Sykesville, Maryland, St. James Episcopal Church in Mt.
-Airy, Maryland, and Grace Episcopal in New Market, Maryland.
+She then played and directed choirs at Wards Chapel United Methodist Church, Sudbrook United Methodist Church as well as St. Barnabas Episcopal Church in Sykesville, Maryland, St. James Episcopal Church in Mt.
+Airy, Maryland and Grace Episcopal in New Market, Maryland.